MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 For example, the --disable-gpu-sandbox flag generates this warning:  You're using an unsupported command-line flag: --disable-gpu-sandbox.
 This poses stability and security risks.

-On Windows, this policy is only available on instances that are joined to a Microsoft Active Directory domain, or Windows 10 Pro (or Enterprise) instances that are enrolled for device management.
+This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain, Windows 10 Pro or Enterprise instances that enrolled for device management, or macOS instances that are that are managed via MDM or joined to a domain via MCX.

   #### Supported features:
   - Can be mandatory: Yes